WHTV: History

 On December 4, 2012, WLAJ was sold from the Sinclair Broadcast Group to Shield Media, LLC (owned by White Knight Broadcasting vice president Sheldon Galloway).
 Shield then entered into certain shared services and joint sales agreements with Young Broadcasting.
 At some point in February 2013, WLAJ moved from its studios into the WLNS facility.
 In effect, this move reunited WHTV's intellectual unit with WLAJ, due to WHTV's existing relationship with WLNS and its prior partnership with WLAJ.
 Young Broadcasting would merge with Media General on November 12, 2013.
 As a result of these changes, WHTV announced that it would not renew its operational outsourcing agreement with WLNS.
 In July 2014, it entered into a new local marketing agreement with WSYM and relocated its advertising sales operation to the Fox affiliate's studios.

 In April 2017, WHTV announced that it would shut down on April 30, later revised to May 17, then May 31, and then August 31, following the Federal Communications Commission (FCC)'s incentive auction.
 The station sold its spectrum for $13,906,280.
 On May 1, WHTV dropped the MyNetworkTV affiliation and Scripps LMA with WSYM-TV and elected to air Jewelry Television in the interim, effectively discontinuing the 18.2 subchannel.
 After the final revision to their off-air date, the station signed off for the last time several minutes before midnight on August 31.
-WHTV's license was cancelled at the station's request on September 11.
+WHTV's license was canceled at the station's request on September 11.

 The programming which formerly aired on WHTV, including MyNetworkTV, remained in limbo for several months.
 On September 18, it was announced that WSYM would launch a fourth subchannel on October 9, containing both a MyNetworkTV affiliation and much of WHTV's previous programming.